prana-W/Attendance-Seeker/README.md

 <h3>v1.3 (10/02/25)</h3>
 <ul>
-<li>You can now check how many classes are required to cross your desired attendance (by default: 75%)</li>
+<li>You can now check how many classes are required to cross your desired attendance (by default: 75%) by clicking on "Switch" button in the last table cell.</li>
 <li>Added an icon for the extension.</li>
 <li>Updated the PopUp window.</li>
 </ul>